-Cisco's PIX family security appliances and ASA 5500 Series adaptive security appliances combine next-generation firewall, intrusion defense, and Virtual Private Network technologies in a cost-effective, single-cabinet package.
-Both product lines have been superseded by the ASA 5500-X family of security appliances with Firepower Services.
-(Refer to configuration and debugging help with Cisco AA 5500-X firewalls with Firepower Services.)
-Nevertheless, PIX and earlier-generation ASA 5500 model adaptive security appliances are extensively deployed and continue to offer small and mid-size companies a reliable security solution.
+Cisco PIX family security appliances and Cisco ASA Series adaptive security appliances integrate next-generation firewall, intrusion protection, and VPN features in an economical, single-cabinet package.
+Both of these product lines have been superseded by Cisco's ASA 5500-X family of firewalls with Firepower.
+(See integration and debugging expertise for ASA 5500-X firewalls with Firepower Services.)
+Still, both PIX and first-generation Cisco ASA 5500 model adaptive security appliances are widely deployed and continue to offer small and mid-size companies a reliable firewall environment.

-PIX and the original ASA 5500 firewalls deliver powerful user and application policy enforcement, mutlivector attack protection, and safe connectivity features.
-The enhanced knowledge sharing of consolidated protection features in a single platform provides users implementing these integrated firewalls the benefits of advanced protection, reduced cost of ownership, and minimal management costs.
+Cisco PIC and the original ASA 5500 firewalls deliver robust client and program policy support, mutlivector attack protection, and secure access services.
+The increased intelligence sharing of integrated protection features in a single platform provides users implementing these integrated firewalls the benefits of enhanced security, lower cost of ownership, and smaller management expense.

-Cisco PIX firewalls and the ASA 5500 product line join Cisco IOS Firewall, the Firewall Services Module for Cisco Catalyst 6500 Series switches, and Cisco 7600 routers as components of Cisco's versatile, integrated firewall product.
-Based on an expandable, modular approach, every device is designed with a particular array of options to provide more efficient security to different networking situations.
-These solutions can be independently deployed to secure specific facets of the connectivity environment, or can be grouped for a layered, defense-in-depth approach based on the architecture leading practices outlined in Cisco's SAFE framework.
-Rounding out the integrated firewall solutions, Cisco has developed a complete security management product portfolio, ranging from Cisco security appliance and Cisco IOS Software security features and built-in appliance controllers, to self-contained management applications, moving to make sure that customers can productively manage their Cisco security solution purchases.
+Cisco PIX firewalls and Cisco's ASA 5500 product line join Cisco IOS Firewall, the Firewall Services Module (FWSM) for Catalyst 6500 family switches, and Cisco 7600 routers as parts of Cisco's versatile, self-contained firewall product.
+Based on a scalable, modular platform, each device is designed with a specific array of options to provide better protection to different networking situations.
+These products can be independently deployed to protect certain areas of a connectivity environment, or can be combined for a layered, defense-in-depth approach based on the design best practices described in the Cisco SAFE framework.
+Completing the modular firewall product line, Cisco provides a complete security management offering, ranging from Cisco security appliance and IOS security features and embedded device controllers, to standalone management utilities, moving to ensure that customers can effectively use their Cisco protection solution purchases.

-Cisco PIX firewall appliances deliver reliable user and application policy support, multivector invasion protection, and secure connectivity features in cost-effective, easy-to-deploy solutions.
-These purpose-built appliances provide a broad range of built-in security and connectivity capabilities such as process-aware firewall features, Voice over IP (VoIP) and multimedia protection, reliable multi-site and remote-access IPcec VPN connectivity, excellent resiliency, smart networking services, and versatile management solutions.
-The Cisco PIX firewall Appliance product line ranges from small plug-and-go appliances for small and at home offices to modular gigabit appliances with investment protection for enterprise and service-provider environments, PIX firewalls deliver dependable protection, performance, and reliability for networks of any size.
+PIX firewalls offer robust user and application policy enforcement, multi-source attack protection, and safe networking features in affordable, simple-to-configure solutions.
+These specialized appliances provide a wealth of integrated security and networking services such as process-aware firewall features, Voice over IP and multimedia security, reliable site-to-site and remote-access IPcec VPN connectivity, excellent resiliency, smart networking services, and versatile management solutions.
+The Cisco PIX firewall product line ranges from compact plug-and-play devices for small offices or home offices to stackable gigabit appliances with investment protection for large business and service-provider environments, Cisco PIX Security Appliance Series deliver high levels of security, speed, and availability for networks of any size.

-PIX firewalls feature a wealth of setup, tracking, and analysis features, giving businesses the versatility to utilize the techniques that most closely meet their needs.
-Management solutions include centralized, policy-based administration utilities, integrated web-based management, and compatibility with remote-monitoring protocols such as SNMP and syslog.
-The integrated Cisco Adaptive Security Device Manager (ASDM) system provides a world-class web-based control platform that significantly streamlines the deployment, ongoing configuration, and tracking of a single PIX firewall appliance without requiring any extra software other than an ordinary web browser and Java plug-in to be running on an administrator's PC.
+PIX security appliances offer a wealth of configuration, monitoring, and troubleshooting features, giving IT managers the flexibility to use the methods that best meet their needs.
+Administrative solutions include centralized, policy-based administration utilities, integrated web-accessible administration, and compatibility with remote-monitoring standards like SNMP and syslog.
+The integrated Cisco Adaptive Security Device Manager (ASDM) interface provides a powerful web-based control solution that significantly streamlines the installation, in-place configuration, and tracking of a specific Cisco PIX firewall without requiring any extra utility beyond a standard browser and Java applet to be running on an administrator's PC.

-Administrators can also remotely configure, monitor, and troubleshoot PIX firewalls using a command-line interface.
-Secure command-line interface (CLI) communication is possible through several methods such as Secure Shell Protocol, Telnet over IPsec, and out-of-band via a console port.
-Cisco PIX security appliances also include robust automatic-update capabilities, a collection advanced protected remote-management services that make sure that firewall settings and software images are always up to date.
+IT managers can furthermore remotely set up, track, and analyze PIX firewall appliances using a command-line interface (CLI).
+Safe command-line interface (CLI) communication is available using a number of methods including Secure Shell (SSHv2) Protocol, Telnet over IPsec, and out-of-band through a console port.
+Cisco PIX security appliances also include robust auto-update features, a collection of protected remote-administration services that make sure that security configurations and software images are kept up to date.

-Cisco Adaptive Security Appliances Firewalls are specially engineered solutions that bring together advanced, industry-leading protection and Virtual Private Network services plus a flexible design.
-The result is a powerful, multifunction network protection appliance better suited to protect small and medium business and enterprise networks and, simultaneously, reduce the overall deployment and operations expenses formerly associated with this high level of security.
+Cisco Adaptive Security Appliances (ASA) Firewalls are purpose-built devices that incorporate advanced, best-of-breed protection and VPN support plus a flexible architecture.
+The result is a powerful, versatile network security solution better able to defend small and midsize company and enterprise networks and, at the same time, lower the overall installation and operations costs previously associated with this enhanced level of protection.

-Cisco ASA 5500 Series Firewalls build on technology developed for Cisco's PIX 500 Security Appliance, the Cisco IPS 4200 Series sensor, and the VPN 3000 family concentrator.
-These technologies converge on the Cisco Adaptive Security Appliances Firewall family to offer a platform that defends against a broad range of attacks.
-Cisco ASA Firewalls deliver application security, network containment, and safe VPN functionality across Cisco's product line.
-This broad scope of protection allows defense of any network area, which includes the most typical threat vectors like remote sites, LAN-attached inside users, and remote access VPNs.
+Cisco ASA Firewalls build on technology behind the Cisco PIX 500 Series Security Appliance, the Cisco IPS 4200 Series sensor, and Cisco's VPN 3000 Series concentrator.
+These solutions converge on the Cisco ASA Firewall family to offer a platform that stops a wide range of threats.
+Cisco ASA 5500 Series Firewalls deliver application security, network containment and control, and clean Virtual Private Network functionality across Cisco's product line.
+This broad scope of protection enables defense of any network section, which includes the most common attack vectors like remote locations, LAN-attached inside users, and off-site access Virtual Private Networks.

-Cisco ASA 5500 Series firewalls deliver robust application protection via smart, application-aware inspection engines that examine network flows at Layers 4-7.
-This produces a more secure environment covering web, voice, and mobile wireless access.
-To protect networks against application-layer attacks and to offer organizations more policing of the programs and protocols utilized in their environments, these inspection engines incorporate extensive application and protocol knowledgebases and employ protection enforcement technologies that include anomaly detection and state monitoring.
-Also incorporated are attack detection and remediation techniques including application/protocol command filters and URL deobfuscation.
-Cisco Adaptive Security Appliances firewall inspection engines also provide management of IM and tunneling applications, allowing organizations to police usage policies and conserve bandwidth for critical business processes.
+Cisco ASA firewalls deliver a high-level of application security through intelligent, application-sensitive inspection processes that examine network flows at Layers 4-7.
+This produces a better protected network covering web, voice, and mobile wireless services.
+To defend environments from application-layer attacks and to offer organizations more policing of the applications and protocols used in their environments, Cisco's inspection engines integrate extensive application and protocol knowledgebases and rely on security enforcement technologies such as anomaly detection and state monitoring.
+Also included are attack detection and mitigation technology such as application/protocol command filtering and URL deobfuscation.
+Cisco ASA firewall inspection engines also provide management of instant messaging and peer-to-peer file sharing, enabling organizations to police usage policies and free up network bandwidth for important business processes.

-This adaptive one-device, many-solution approach minimizes the total number of devices that must be deployed and managed while providing a standard functional and administrative system across all deployments.
-This approach streamlines the training of setup, tracking, troubleshooting, and security personnel.
-To further minimize operations expenses, Cisco Adaptive Security Appliances 5500 Series firewalls are also exceptionally network aware, enabling these devices to integrate seamlessly into the network without disrupting authorized data flow and applications.
+This versatile single-platform, many-use approach reduces the number of appliances that must be deployed and managed while providing a common operating and management system across all those installations.
+This approach streamlines the training of configuration, monitoring, support, and security personnel.
+To further reduce maintenance expenses, Cisco ASA 5500 Series firewalls are also highly network aware, allowing these devices to insert seamlessly into the environment without disrupting authorized traffic and applications.

-How Progent's Cisco Certified Experts Can Help You with Cisco PIX and ASA Firewalls
+How Progent Can Help Your Business with Cisco Firewalls

-Progent's CISA and CISM-certified IS security engineers can help your business to develop a security policy appropriate for your environment and can set up your PIX or ASA firewall to support your security strategy.
-Progent's security assessment engineers can evaluate the strength of your existing firewall solution and help determine the overall security of your entire IS network.
-Progentís Help Desk Call Center can provide emergency remote troubleshooting for Cisco technology and offer quick access to a Cisco CCIE network engineer.
+Progent's GISA and CISSP-ISSP-premier IS security experts can assist your business to create a security policy that makes sense for your situation and can set up your firewall to support your security strategy.
+Progent's risk evaluation professionals can assess the effectiveness of your current firewall deployment and help determine the security of your entire IS network.
+Progentís Technical Response Center (TRC) can provide urgent online technical support for Cisco products and can give you fast access to a Cisco CCIE network engineer.

-To learn additional information concerning Progent's professional support for Cisco technology, select a topic:
+To see additional information about Progent's engineering support for Cisco networking products, pick a subject:

-In order to contact Progent about technical support for Cisco networking, call 1-800-993-9400 or see Contact Progent.
+To ask Progent about technical assistance for Cisco technology, call 1-800-993-9400 or refer to Contact Progent.